canonical/nginx-ingress-integrator-operator/docs/how-to/add-the-nginx-route-relation.md

 # How to add the Nginx-route relation

-The `nginx-route` relation is preferred over the `ingress`` relation if you want to use nginx-specific features, such as owasp-modsecurity-crs.
+The `nginx-route` relation is preferred over the `ingress` relation if you want to use nginx-specific features, such as owasp-modsecurity-crs.
 If you need something more generic then please follow the [ingress relation](https://charmhub.io/nginx-ingress-integrator/docs/add-the-ingress-relation) tutorial instead.

 ## Requirements

 You will need:
 * A laptop or desktop running Ubuntu (or you can use a VM).
-* [Juju and Microk8s](https://juju.is/docs/olm/microk8s) installed.
+* [Juju and MicroK8s](https://juju.is/docs/olm/microk8s) installed.
 We'll also want to make sure the ingress add-on is enabled, which we can do by running `microk8s enable ingress`.
 * [Charmcraft](https://juju.is/docs/sdk/install-charmcraft) installed.
 * A code editor of your choice.